QubesOS/qubes-doc/developer/general/package-contributions.rst

 ----------------

-This review procedure covers both original package contributions (see `Contribution Procedure <#contribution-procedure>`__) and all subsequent updates to those packages, including updates from the original package contributor (see `Update Procedure <#update-procedure>`__).
-All changes will be reviewed by a Qubes Core Reviewer (QCR) and the `Package Maintainer <#package-maintainers>`__ (PM).
+This review procedure covers both original package contributions (see :ref:`developer/general/package-contributions:contribution procedure`) and all subsequent updates to those packages, including updates from the original package contributor (see :ref:`developer/general/package-contributions:update procedure`).
+All changes will be reviewed by a Qubes Core Reviewer (QCR) and the :ref:`Package Maintainer <developer/general/package-contributions:package maintainers>` (PM).
 In all cases, the QCR will be a core Qubes developer.
 In some cases, the QCR and the PM will be the same person.
 For example, if someone contributes a package, then disappears, and no suitable replacement has been found, then it is likely that a core Qubes developer will play both the QCR and PM roles for that package, at least until another suitable candidate volunteers to become the PM for that package.

 The review procedure is as follows: